 How to remove PFAS in water with home water treatment?

-Fortunately, many studies have shown that point-of-use filters with certain technologies can remove PFAS, making it possible for people to remove PFAS from our home water supply.
+Fortunately, many studies have shown that point-of-use filters with certain technologies can also effectively remove PFAS, making it possible for people to remove PFAS from their home water supply.

 Activated Carbon Treatment